mat-docs/mtap-docs/AAS/README.md

 In production, this should be run on Linux.

-For developer machines, we have provided a simple command-line tool that provides an instant mini-broker is a small footprint.
+For developer machines, we have provided a simple command-line tool that provides an instant mini-broker with a small footprint.
 Requires Java 8 runtime.

 #### MAT Streaming Topic Management Service

 _Front end to manage Kafka topics._

+Apache Kafka uses the concept of named, persistent topics – which can be browsed and configured for the desired data retention and scalability.

+The Topic Management Service provides a REST API and a web user interface to set topics up for use with ATLAS Advanced Streams.
+A C# client library for the REST interface is included.

 Kafka can be managed with command-line tools, but this service provides a convenient web front-end to create, edit and delete topics.